flox/flox/crates/flox/doc/flox-init.md

 The `--dir` flag can be used to create an environment in another location.

-If an environment already exists in the current directory, or the path specified using `--dir`, an error is returned.
+If an environment already exists in the current directory, or the path specified using `--dir` exists, an error is returned.

 # OPTIONS